pymk/pymk.github.io/content/posts/2024-01-25-python-and-r-at-work.md

 ---
-title: "python and r at work"
+title: "Python and R at Work"
 date: "2024-01-25"
 taxonomies:
   categories: [work]